 5. Endive can help you improve your vision.

-Endive is a rich source of beta-carotene, which benefit eyesight.
+Endive is a rich source of beta-carotene, which benefits eyesight.
 Beta-carotene can be converted to vitamin A. This can prevent people from suffering from vitamin A deficiency, itching eyes, eye ulcers, and dry eyes.
 One cup of endive contains 43 percent of the daily recommended needs of vitamin A.

-6. Endive may improve brain health.
+6. Endive may help improve your brain health.

 Several components of endive, such as potassium, folate, and various antioxidants are known to provide neurological benefits.
 Folate has been known to reduce the occurrence of Alzheimer’s disease and cognitive decline.
 Potassium has been linked to increase blood flow to the brain and heighten cognition, concentration, and neural activity.
 One cup of endive contains 35 percent of the recommended daily needs of folate.